Client-Counselor-Fit

-My work focuses on individuals in their 50s, 60s and 70s because that is where my strength lies.
-I am in my 60s myself and I am looking back at a life full of experiences, successes and, yes, also failures to the table.
-That is how I forged my own resilience.
-It was not an easy road to get to where I am now.
-But now I am at a place where I can focus on your pain.
-And I bring sincere compassion, much experience and an awful lot of education to the table.
+I focus on working with individuals in their 50s, 60s and 70s because that is where my strength lies.
+I am in my 60s myself and I am looking back at a life full of experiences, successes and, yes, failures.
+That is how I forged my own contentment, meanings, and post-pain growth.
+It was not an easy road to arrive at where I am now.
+I have been often and deeply wounded, life is and was not fair but with the help of family, friends and excellent therapists I have learned to manage my own emotions.
+This enables me to focus on you and your pain, your emotions, your life challenges.
+My not so secret “superpowers” are that I listen extremely well and bring sincere compassion, much experience, and an awful lot of education to the table.

 My work’s overall purpose is to help you experience less pain and more joy in the short run.
-In the long run my purpose is for you to no longer needing my services.
+In the long run I see my purpose in aiding you in the identification and building up your own strengths, so that you to no longer need my services.

-And as much as I wish I could say that all this can be achieved quickly, all the time, and that there is no emotional or psychological discomfort or pain involved to achieve any of this, I cannot realistically say that.
+I wish I could say that all this can be achieved quickly, all the time, with no emotional or psychological discomfort or pain involved - but I can’t.

 So, how do we get there?